arjun-menon/pypage/docs/index.rst

 Comment Blocks
 ''''''''''''''

-You can comment an existing block easily, be placing the word
+You can also easily comment an existing block, by simply placing the word ``comment`` in front of it:

 .. code:: html